CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Running a scalable & reliable GraphQL endpoint with Serverless](https://hackernoon.com/running-a-scalable-reliable-graphql-endpoint-with-serverless-db16e42dc266) - Building and using an AppSync Frontend: AWS Managed GraphQL service.
 - [Canary deployments in serverless applications](https://hackernoon.com/canary-deployments-in-serverless-applications-b0f47fa9b409) - How to do canary deployments in serverless architectures.
 - [AWS Lambda and .zip are recipes for serverless success](https://medium.com/@PaulDJohnston/why-aws-lambda-and-zip-is-a-recipe-for-serverless-success-4f547a6e87c3) - Why AWS Lambda and .zip is a recipe for serverless success.
+- [Serverless backend that scales with your app](https://read.acloud.guru/build-a-cost-effective-mobile-backend-for-scale-and-security-4c0c143e898c) - How to design a serverless backend that scales with your apps success.
+- [AWS Lambda Node 8 support](https://serverless.com/blog/aws-lambda-node-8-support-what-changes-serverless-developers/) - What the Node.js 8 support on AWS Lambda changes for serverless developers.

 ## Screencasts